 As the ultimate providers of capital, financial actors have great leverage in determining where capital is allocated and ensuring it is used responsibly.
 Investing for positive social impact and, once invested, holding business accountable for its social risks, are two areas demanding innovative approaches to advancing human rights.

-Over the last few decades, the effectiveness of strategies developed to promote and protect human rights has weakened, with little consensus on how best to go forward.
+In recent years, the effectiveness of strategies developed to promote and protect human rights has weakened, with little consensus on how best to go forward.
 The Rights CoLab model of collaboration, innovation, and experimentation across geographies is designed to address that challenge.